 Barcelona have had some miraculous forwards play for the club this century.

-For reference, pure wingers like Marc Overmars and Ousmane Dembélé have been discounted, but wide players whose primary focus is scoring will be counted.
+For reference, pure wingers like Ousmane Dembélé and Arda Turan have been discounted, but wide players whose primary focus is scoring will be included.
 Disagree with any of our picks?
 Let us know on Twitter or Facebook!

 2009-2013: 0 games, 0 goals